in

 Engaging in local conservation efforts

-Engaging in local conservation efforts is a significant way to contribute to eco-tourism.
-By actively participating in conservation initiatives, tourists can help protect and preserve the natural environment they visit.
+Helping with local conservation is a big part of eco-tourism.
+By joining conservation efforts, tourists help protect the environment they visit.

 Supporting local environmental initiatives